 The most upsetting part of his morning watch these days was when the hippie father went outside — wearing only his underwear — to pick up the newspaper.
 Of course he subscribed to The Los Angeles Times.
 That commie rag.
 Exposed himself to the entire neighborhood, practically.

-Time passed, the days grew shorter and the clocks turned back.
 One morning, Major McWilton was startled awake by a knock on his front door.
 Strange.
 He’d been dozing in his easy chair instead of keeping watch.
 He opened the door and found the little girl from across the street on his doorstep.
 She was weighed down with a heavy item.

 “You can call me Major McWilton.
 I’m not a Mister, I’m a Major,” he told the little girl standing before him.